The call for applications for the Fall 2025 cohort is now open. The application deadline is Monday, 8 September, 2025.

 Interdisciplinary learning approach

-• Convincing strategy to embed reflection and learning throughout the Spark phase 2 process
+- Convincing strategy to embed reflection and learning throughout the process of Spark phase two

-Throughout Spark phase 2, teams, individually and collectively supported by process coaches, will to be able to:
+Throughout Spark phase two, teams, individually and collectively supported by process coaches, will to be able to:

-Additional members may be added to the team throughout Spark phase 2 in line with the team’s needs.
+Additional members may be added to the team throughout Spark phase two in line with the team’s needs.

 A Spark grant is a prerequisite for applying for the larger Unusual Collaborations grant: Spark teams may apply to an Unusual Collaborations call for proposals as soon as the Spark project has finalised by submitting an end report (which may be in written, video and/or visual formats, in a podcast, a training, a theater performance, or otherwise).
 Spark teams, however, are also encouraged to seek other funding sources if they should be available.
 Through the EWUU alliance support is available for exploring other funding sources, please contact CUCo if needed.